randax/kafka-streams-workshop/README.md

 Refresh [Kafdrop](http://dockerhost:9000/), and validate that two new topics (_no.booster.inventory.book_ and _no.booster.inventory.author_) have been created, and that the data from the database tables are imported.

 Congratulations, you now have everything set up to sync data from the database to Kafka!
-And just to see that it works, let's add the missing description to Steinbeck's book _The Pearl_:

-    update book set description='The story, first published in 1947, follows a pearl diver, Kino, and explores man''s purpose as well as greed, defiance of societal norms, and evil.
-Steinbeck''s inspiration was a Mexican folk tale from La Paz, Baja California Sur, Mexico, which he had heard in a visit to the formerly pearl-rich region in 1940.' where isbn='9780140042320';

-### Stateless transformation
+### Kafka Streams: Stateless transformation

 It is time to create our first _Kafka Stream_ application, and it will even involve writing a bit of Java code.